| ⇦ |

 Total sum of physio-electrochemical changes that takes place along the length of nerve fibre is known as nerve impulse.
 Change in potential due to stimulation of nerve fibre is called action potential.
 During propagation of nerve impulse, Na⁺ enters inside so(+ve) change is formed inside the membrane.
 K⁺ ions come out.

-1. Which of the following is the largest and edible bud
+- Which one of the following contains the largest quantity of the extracellular

 Topics: Locomotion and Neural Control (33)